Kingfisher boss Ian Cheshire talks DIY

-You still refer to your four Screwfix stores in the Rhine-Main area as a test, but your central depot in Haiger is theoretically large enough to serve a network of 100 outlets.
+You still refer to your four Screwfix stores in the Rhine-Main region as a test, but your central depot in Haiger is theoretically large enough to serve a network of 100 outlets.
 In what timeframe will you decide whether to roll out the format, or not?

-We are trying to avoid getting boxed into a precise timetable and stating our Key Performance Indicators.
+We're trying to avoid getting boxed into a precise timetable and stating our Key Performance Indicators.
 We shall start learning from the first four stores, but we shall probably have to get up to around 20 outlets before we can conclude whether the longer-term opportunity is there.
 After that, it is a question of how you scale up.